Best Things to Do in Denali National Park

 1. Tour the Denali Park Road

 This is your ticket to explore the heart of the park, as private cars aren’t allowed past Mile 15 of the Park Road.
-On a bus tour of Denali National Park, you'll have the opportunity to look for looking for wildlife like bears, moose, caribou, Dall sheep, fox, and wolves.
+On a bus tour of Denali National Park, you'll have the opportunity to look for wildlife like bears, moose, caribou, Dall sheep, fox, and wolves.
 On a clear day, there are also several viewpoints where you may see Mt.
 Denali.
 Plus, the bus offers narration from a trained naturalist.

 If you don't want a traditional bus tour, you can utilize the National Park Shuttle bus which offers hop-on, hop-off service for hikers.
 Or, you can rent a bike or e-bike and see the park on two wheels!